 Parents should expect to be notified daily, by phone or by mail, when students are absent.
-After 9 absences, an absence due to illness will be excused only if the school receives a doctor's note confirming the illness.
-Parents will be required to attend a conference when teachers of staff believe the student's absences interfere with success at school.
+After 6 absences, an absence due to illness will be excused only if the school receives a doctor's note confirming the illness.
+Parents will be required to attend a conference when staff believe the student's absences interfere with success at school.
 Again, our purpose is to limit the effects absences have on school success, not to punish people who already are dealing with difficult situations.
-Should your student have a health problem that interferes with regular attendance, please contact a counselor or school official.
+Should your student have a health problem that interferes with regular attendance, please contact the director, Ms. Wells.